aem-design/aem.design/_manual/060-conventions.md

     ${componentProperties.booleanAttributes}></div>
 ```

-Furthermore using Tags allows storing Style related content in a central place which can be update by authors, using tags also has a benefit of translations and ability to change the actual value of tag class by updating tag entry.
+Furthermore using Tags allows storing style related content in a central place which can be updated by authors, using tags also has a benefit of translations and ability to change the actual value of tag class by updating tag entry.

 ![Tags Authoring](/assets/images/dialogs/tag-authoring-update.png)